NoComplyDev/CRTAP/README.md

 14. Find extras: No
 15. Seasons: Show

 All other settings can be adjusted to fit your own personal preference.
+Anything regarding subtitle localization almost definitely will not work.

 - Some of the shows/seasons/episodes may pull artwork that differs from the included metadata/files.
 You can choose whether to keep it, or replace it with the artwork included within the archive subfolders.
 Personally I prefer the consistency of the included artwork, but this step is entirely up to you.